opensciencegrid/doc-ci-scripts/README.md

 Updating your submodule
 -----------------------

-To update the submodule yourself, perform the following procedure:
+To update the submodule yourself, perform the following procedure from your documentation repository:

+1. Check the contents of the `ci` directory.
+If it's empty, run the following to pull down the latest commit from the `doc-ci-scripts` repository:

+        $ git submodule update --init --recursive

 1. `cd` into the `ci` directory
 1. Checkout the commit or tag that you're interested in.
 To update to the latest commit from `master`, run the following command: